-This document describes how to create an alarm policy and configure an object to receive alarms in the Cloud Monitor Console.
+This document describes how to create alarm policies and associate alarm objects in the Cloud Monitor console.

-You can create an alarm to warn you of the status change of a cloud product and send related messages.
-The created alarm determines whether an alarm-related notification needs to be triggered according to the comparison results between a monitoring metric and a specific threshold at every interval.
+You can create alarm policies to trigger alarms and send alarm notifications when the Tencent Cloud service status changes.
+The created alarm policies can determine whether an alarm needs to be triggered according to the difference between the monitoring metric value and the given threshold at intervals.

 You can take appropriate precautionary or remedial measures in a timely manner when the alarm is triggered.
-Therefore, properly created alarms can help you improve the robustness and reliability of your applications.
-For more information on alarms, please see Alarm Configuration in Cloud Monitor.
+Therefore, properly created alarm policies can help you improve the robustness and reliability of your applications.
+For more information on alarms, see Configuring Alarm Policies in Cloud Monitor.

-If you want to send an alarm message for a specific status of a product, you need to create an alarm policy first, which is composed of three mandatory components: name, type, and alarm trigger condition.
-Each alarm policy is a set of alarm trigger conditions in the logical OR relationship, i.e., as long as one of the trigger conditions is satisfied, the alarm will be triggered.
-The alarm notification will be sent to all users associated with the alarm policy.
-They can take appropriate actions after receiving the notification.
+To send an alarm for a specific status of a product, you need to create an alarm policy at first.
+An alarm policy is composed of three compulsory components, that is, the name, type and alarm triggering conditions.
+Each alarm policy is a set of alarm triggering conditions with the logical relationship "or", that is, as long as one of the conditions is met, an alarm will be triggered.
+The alarm will be sent to all users associated with the alarm policy.
+Upon receiving the alarm, the user can view the alarm and take appropriate actions in time.

 Make sure that you have set the default alarm recipient; otherwise, the default alarm policy of TencentDB won't be able to send notifications.